Meet our Trainer:

-During this time the puppies will meet new friends and owners learn new skills to teach when at home, on walks, around at a friends place or just general living with your newest furry friend.
+During our program, puppies will meet new friends and owners learn new skills to teach when at home, on walks, around at a friends place or just general living with your newest furry friend.

 Skills learnt will include Look at Me, Sit stay, Drop stay, Come to a Sit and some Heel work.
-We will also cover topics including effective communication with your dog, what are your dog’s needs as well as building a good relationship with your dog.
+We will also cover topics including effective communication with your dog, what are your dog’s needs, plus building a good relationship with your dog.

 Our practical classes also go through best management for leash handling and walking, exploring texture through obstacle courses, exploring sound with the Sound Proof Puppy Training app, as well as practising appropriate best handling for vet visits and grooming.

-Your puppy will also associate visits to us as a fun, positive and social place, rather than being a place visited when they are sick or feeling unwell.
+Your puppy will also associate visits to our hospital as a fun, positive and social place, rather than being a place visited when they are sick or feeling unwell.